The Current Status in Terms of the Supply Chain Law

 Prepare Now for the Supply Chain Law

 Even if you are only indirectly affected by the Supply Chain Law so far, you should already deal with its requirements now.
+Solutions can already be found today in the area of quality management.
 At the latest, when requirements are broken down from the EU level to national law, the LkSG will become more relevant.
 The size of a company as a guideline could then be invalid.
 Preparing for the law now pays off in many ways: